astroza/reba/README.md

 * Basic functions: setTimeout, setInterval

 ## Design
-Lake has two essential entities:
+Reba has two essential entities:
 * WorkerGroup: A group of threads running the same script.
 It scales itself automatically based on the group's load.
 * Router: A global instance storing the data needed to route an web request to an specific WorkerGroup

-There is a special WorkerGroup created when Lake is started
+There is a special WorkerGroup created when Reba is started
 * WorkerGroup Zero: It has a privileged context able to create new WorkerGroups and set routes.

 The expected behavior of WorkerGroup Zero is: